FAA Policy for Authorization to Operators of Aircraft Not Equipped with ADS-B

 The FAA further states that “to the extent possible, operators of equipped aircraft should not be penalized or have their ATC services affected by operators who choose not to equip their aircraft with ADS-B Out equipment.”
 Building on this statement, the FAA reinforces that for capacity constrained airports “it is far more likely that the FAA will deny rather than issue authorization requests from unscheduled operators to operate non-equipped aircraft at these airports.”

-A commonly asked questions about ADS-B equipage is the implications of operating in ADS-B airspace without being equipped or authorized under (g)(2).
+A commonly asked question about ADS-B equipage is the implications of operating in ADS-B airspace without being equipped or authorized under (g)(2).
 The FAA states that “Any operator who operates a non-equipped aircraft in ADS-B Out airspace without obtaining a preflight authorization… will be presumed to have violated the regulations.
 The Administrator is authorized to assess sanctions for such violations pursuant to the FAA’s statutory authority.”
 There is recognition in the policy of ATC granting in-flight clearance to access ADS-B airspace to address real-time conditions in the National Airspace System.

 Finally, the policy discusses the FAA’s work on developing a process for requesting authorizations for non-equipped aircraft.
 The FAA discussed in more detail at this week’s Equip 2020 meeting that the intent is to create a website interface to facilitate the authorizations (see, FOP19-15).